Estimating the scaling function of multifractal measures and multifractal random walks using ratios: Multifractal random walk

 This implies that $L^{-1} 2^{n\tau(q/2)} S_{L,n}(X,q)$ converges in probability to $c_q m(q/2)$.
-Since $S_{L,n}(X,q)$ is the sum of $L2^n$ conditionally independent terms, by Borel-Cantelli arguments similar to those used previously, almost sure convergence also holds, i.e.
+Since $S_{L,n}(X,q)$ is the sum of $L2^n$ conditionally independent terms, by an application of Borel--Cantelli's lemma similar to the one used in the proof of Proposition~\ref{propconv-as-SnMq}, almost sure convergence also holds, that is,

-Using the notation~(\ref{eq:def-Djknq}) of the previous section, we have
+Using the notation~(\ref{eqdef-Djknq}) of the previous section, we have